luckasRanarison/licorne.qmk/README.md

 ### GNOME Desktop integration

-Adds a VIM like layer indicator as a tray icon on the left of the GNOME panel, using the [raw hid](https://docs.qmk.fm/features/rawhid) feature.
+Adds a VIM like layer indicator and a WPM indicator as a tray icon on the left of the GNOME panel, using [qmk-hid](https://github.com/luckasRanarison/qmk-hid/).

 ![Extension preview](./assets/extension-2.png)
 ![Extension preview](./assets/extension-1.png)